Mr. Pastie: History

-The name Mr. Pastie derives from "pastie" or "pasty," a Welsh or Cornish appellation for a meat pie commonly taken by miners to work in the slate mines of Wales and the neighboring English county of Cornwall.
+The name Mr. Pastie derives from pasty a Cornish word for a type of pie commonly taken by miners to work in the mines of Cornwall.
 Some of these miners emigrated to the United States and settled in the eastern part of Pennsylvania, where slate was also mined (the "Slate Belt"), bringing their traditional recipes with them.
-Many such recipes exist, perhaps at least one for each village in Wales and Cornwall.
+Many such recipes exist, perhaps at least one for each village in Cornwall.

-Garnet Sleep, raised in the town of Pen Argyl in Pennsylvania's Slate Belt, founded Real English Foods, Inc. in 1981 with the goal of bringing this traditional product to a wider marketplace as a pre-packaged meal.
+Garnet Sleep, raised in the town of Pen Argyl in Pennsylvania's Slate Belt, founded the ironically named Real English Foods, Inc. in 1981 with the goal of bringing this traditional product to a wider marketplace as a pre-packaged meal.
 Sleep had earlier run an advertising agency in Washington, D.C.
-Sleep's grandfather had immigrated into the region in the 1880s from Cornwall, England, bringing a "special family recipe" for pasties that had been passed down through generations, and Sleep states that selling pasties is the fulfillment of a boyhood dream.
+Sleep's grandfather had immigrated into the region in the 1880s from Cornwall bringing a "special family recipe" for pasties that had been passed down through generations, and Sleep states that selling pasties is the fulfillment of a boyhood dream.